General Challenge Rules

 The following rules apply to our challenges:

-1. All challenge QSOs must be 2X CW and you must be running at QRP power.
+1. All challenge QSOs must be CW (both stations) and YOU must be running at QRP power.
 The stations that you work can be using any power level.
 We will accept entries from non-members and/or QRO stations for listing in the results but thay will not be eligible for a participation point or certificate.

 2. Any and all bands may be used for the challenge.